We can stop COVID-19: Moderna vaccine success gives world more hope | Health

 We can stop COVID-19: Moderna vaccine success gives world more hope

-Shares in Pfizer were down 1.7% in premarket trading while Britain's AstraZeneca, which has yet to release any results from its late-stage vaccine trials, were 0.7% weaker.
-SEVERE CASES
+SEVERE CASES Moderna's data provide further validation of the promising but previously unproven mRNA platform, which turns the human body into a vaccine factory by coaxing cells to make virus proteins that the immune system sees as a threat and attacks.

-A key advantage of Moderna's vaccine is that it does not need ultra-cold storage like Pfizer's, making it easier to distribute.
-Moderna expects it to be stable at normal fridge temperatures of 2 to 8 degrees Celsius (36 to 48°F) for 30 days and it can be stored for up to 6 months at -20C.
+Moderna expects the vaccine to be stable at normal fridge temperatures of 2 to 8 degrees Celsius (36 to 48°F) for 30 days and it can be stored for up to 6 months at -20C.
 Pfizer's vaccine must be shipped and stored at -70C, the sort of temperature typical of an Antarctic winter.
-It can be stored for up to five days at standard refrigerator temperatures or for up to 15 days in a thermal shipping box.
+It can be stored for up to five days at standard refrigerator temperatures, or for up to 15 days in a thermal shipping box.

 The data from Moderna's trial involving 30,000 volunteers also showed the vaccine prevented cases of severe COVID-19, a question that still remains with the Pfizer vaccine.
 Of the 95 cases in Moderna's trial, 11 were severe and all 11 occurred among volunteers who got the placebo.
 Moderna, part of the U.S. government's Operation Warp Speed program, expects to produce about 20 million doses for the United States this year, millions of which the company has already made and is ready to ship if it gets FDA authorization.